 If the physician or hospital representative on behalf of the physician disagrees to discharge the Member, the UM Clinical Reviewer will refer the case to the medical director.
 The health plan medical director may authorize a lower level of care for payment purposes.
-A change in Provider reimbursement letter is sent and the Member is liable for the co-payments/co-insurances applicable to the authorized level of care.
+An appropriate adverse determination letter will be sent to the Member if they are liable for a co-payment/co-insurance for the level of care.
 If the Member's clinical picture changes, a reconsideration can be performed as outlined at the end of this section.